 - Educational accommodations

-Integrating mental health support into care plans can significantly improve overall quality of life.
+Integrating emotional health support into care plans may considerably improve overall quality of life.

-4. What novel therapies are emerging beyond standard treatments for blood dyscrasias?
+4. What novel therapies are emerging past standard treatments for blood dyscrasias?

 1 Comment